NamanOG/LinkFolio/README.md

 # LinkFolio

 ## Overview
-Welcome to LinkFolio!
+Welcome to LinkFolio !
 This platform allows you to share and showcase various links related to your projects, achievements, or anything you want to highlight.

 ## Features
 - **Easy Sharing:** Quickly share all your Social media platforms.